RobTillaart/HX711_MP/README.md

 # HX711_MP

 Arduino library for HX711 24 bit ADC used for load cells.
-Has multipoint calibration (MP).
+Has a multipoint calibration (MP) to compensate for non-linear sensor readings.

 ## Description

-This https://github.com/RobTillaart/HX711_MP library is derived from version 0.3.5 of https://github.com/RobTillaart/HX711.
+This https://github.com/RobTillaart/HX711_MP library is derived from https://github.com/RobTillaart/HX711 version 0.3.5.
+Although related and partly similar interface there are not compatible.

 Currently HX711_MP is experimental and need to be tested more.
 Good news is that it is based upon tested code, so no big problems are expected.
-Otherwise please open an issue at GitHub.

-This library uses a multi point calibration - up to 10 points - which allows to compensate for non-linearities in the sensor.
-The HX711 library uses a simpler linear relation between raw measurements and weights.
+The original HX711 library uses a linear relation between raw measurements and weights.
+This improved library uses multi point calibration - up to 10 points for now.
+This allows to compensate for non-linearities in the readings of the sensor.
+Between these calibration points interpolation is still linear

+An **important** difference is that the HX711_MP (version now) does not interpolate beyond the calibrated ranges.

+If problems occur or there are questions, please open an issue at GitHub.

 #### Related